How we test coffee machines

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-Our testing has revealed that spending more doesn't guarantee a great coffee machine.
-In fact, we've tested models that cost less than £100 that make better espresso than models costing in excess of £500.
+In our years of testing coffee machines, we found that spending more doesn't always guarantee a great coffee when you get home.
+In fact, we've tested some models that cost less than £100 and make better espresso than others costing more than £500.

-We've made more than 1,700 espressos in our coffee machine tests, uncovering an array of models that are quick, user-friendly and (most importantly) able to make superb espresso.
-But some models we've tested make espresso that's lukewarm and uninspiring, while others will leave you scratching your head due to unnecessary complications.
+We've made more than 1,700 espressos in our coffee making tests, uncovering some brilliant models that are quick, user-friendly and (most importantly) able to make superb espresso.
+But some coffee machines we've tested make espresso that's lukewarm and uninspiring, while others will leave you scratching your head due to unnecessary complications.

 Each coffee machine that passes through the Which? test lab is assessed using a stringent set of criteria to ensure that each of our reviews answer the crucial questions you have about espresso coffee machines, including: